Sebastopol goose: History

 It has been stated the breed was developed in Central Europe along the Danube and the Black Sea.
 However, it is documented that the birds were originally met with in the Crimea and sent from the port of Sevastopol, as the name implies, and arrived in England in 1860.
 By the 19th century they were found in all the countries surrounding the Black Sea.
 The alternate name Danubian reflected their prevalence around the river Danube.
 They were originally bred to use their curly feathers in pillows and quilts.

 Breeding

-Breeding over the last hundred years has increased the average weight of the birds by thirty percent.
+Breeding over the last hundred years has increased the average weight of the birds by thirty per cent.
 This occurred in America due to matings with Embden Geese made in the late 19th century.